-South Korea remains one of hot spots for teaching English abroad.
+South Korea remains one of the hot spots for teaching English abroad.
 I have met several teachers who have taught there.
 I’ve also been fortunate enough to have had several wonderful Students from Korea while teaching for the International Language Institute in Washington DC.
 These students were part of the Korea West program.The ESL industry in South Korea is highly competitive and developed.
 There are thousands of university students and young professionals who are eager to improve their English skills in the hopes that it will strengthen their resumes.

 Many young Koreans in their early to mid 20’s will go on to a do an internship or study English abroad.
 Many parents are also more than willing to shell out money to send their children to English lessons.
 While the South Korean economy has slowed down in the last couple of years, the ESL industry there hasn’t really been impacted.
 In fact, as the job market becomes more competitive, having a certain level of English proficiency is becoming more important than ever for Koreans to secure a good position.